erroronline1/caro/readme.md

 ### Risk management
 The risk management supports describing risks according to ISO 14971 and in accordance to [DGIHV](https://www.dgihv.org) proposals.

 You are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
-The form displays a message whether the risk (before and after measure) passes the acceptance level threshold as defined within [setup.ini](#runtime-variables).
+The form displays a message whether the risk (before and after measure) passes the acceptance level threshold as defined within [config.ini](#runtime-variables).

 Entries are not persistent but can be exported if desired through the [audit module](#tools).
 Available entries store and display the user name and date of the last edit.